 - 6.1.
-Each CCL must have at least one technologist.
-If not a certified radiological technologist they must be RCIS certified and skilled in radiographic and angiographic imaging principles and techniques such as the performance of X-ray generators, cine-pulse systems, image intensification, video and digital image storage, radiation safety principles and pressure injection systems. - 6.1.1.
-State requirements that supersede the ACE requirements must be followed - The responsibilities of technicians in the laboratory should be defined and can include responsibility for the routine maintenance of radiological equipment, monitoring radiation safety, management of blood samples and calculations, monitoring and recording of ECG and hemodynamic data, data storage, operation of other equipment (ie IABP, IVUS, rotational atherectomy, etc...) and other responsibilities as established by the facility including administering medications where allowed by local/state policies. - 6.2.
+Each CCL should have at least one technologist.
+If not a certified radiological technologist there should be at least one RCIS certified technologist skilled in radiographic and angiographic imaging principles and techniques such as the performance of X-ray generators, cine-pulse systems, image intensification, video and digital image storage, radiation safety principles and pressure injection systems. - 6.1.1.
+State requirements that supersede the ACE requirements must be followed. - 6.1.2.
+The responsibilities of technicians in the laboratory should be defined and can include responsibility for the routine maintenance of radiological equipment, monitoring radiation safety, management of blood samples and calculations, monitoring and recording of ECG and hemodynamic data, data storage, operation of other equipment (i.e. IABP, IVUS, rotational atherectomy, etc ...) and other responsibilities as established by the facility including administering medications where allowed by local/state policies. - 6.1.2.1.
+Documentation of training, proficiency, and ongoing education of all lab personnel is required. - 6.2.
 All technologists should be certified in ACLS.
-Other health care personnel with patient contact should be certified in BCLS
+Other health care personnel with patient contact should be certified in BCLS.

-STANDARDS - Reporting of results
+7. STANDARDS: Reporting of Results

 - 7.1.
 The reporting standards of The Joint Commission (TJC) for operative procedures must be followed.
 These include: - 7.1.1.
-Preliminary procedure reports must be written or dictated immediately after the procedure - There must be enough information in the record immediately after the procedure to manage the patient throughout the post-procedure period.
+Preliminary procedure reports must be written or dictated immediately after the procedure. - 7.1.2.
+There must be enough information in the record immediately after the procedure to manage the patient throughout the post-procedure period.
 This information could be entered as the procedure report or as a hand-written operative progress note. - 7.1.3.
 If the procedure report is not placed in the medical record immediately after the procedure due to transcription or filing delay, then a progress note should be entered in the medical record immediately after the procedure to provide pertinent information for anyone required to attend to the patient.
-Immediately after the procedure is defined as "upon completion of procedure, before the patient is transferred to the next level of care". - The procedure progress note should contain at a minimum information including: a) name of the operator, b) procedures performed and description of each procedure, c) findings, d) estimated blood loss, e) specimens removed if appropriate f) complications, g) post operative diagnosis and h) recommendations.
+Immediately after the procedure is defined as "upon completion of procedure, before the patient is transferred to the next level of care." - 7.1.4.
+The procedure progress note should contain at a minimum information including: a) name of the operator, b) procedures performed and description of each procedure, c) findings, d) estimated blood loss, e) specimens removed if appropriate f) complications, g) post-operative diagnosis and h) recommendations.